putrayudha23/indonesiaCarDetectionAndClassification/detection/README.md

-## 🎯 Training results for object detection provided in folder Yolo5_training_result
+## 🎯 The training results for object detection are available in the Yolo5_training_result folder.

-Yolo5_training_result contain weight and all figure, chart, and log of training
+Yolo5_training_result contains the weights and all the numbers, graphs and training logs.